browserengineering/book/book/browsersandweb.md

 The browser and me
 ==================

-I[^8] have known the web almost all of my adult life.
-Ever since I first encountered the web, and its predecessors,[^9] in the early 90s, I was fascinated by browsers and the concept of networked user interfaces.
+I[^chris] have known the web almost all of my adult life.
+Ever since I first encountered the web, and its predecessors,[^bbs] in the early 90s, I was fascinated by browsers and the concept of networked user interfaces.
 When I surfed the web, even in its earliest form, I felt I was seeing the future of computing.
 In some ways, the web and I grew together---for example, in 1995, the year the